 Exhibition format is DCP.
 We will convert it, but if accepted we'll need a Prores or H264 file.

-Because of the ongoing pandemic, the final event date is subject to change.
+The final event date is subject to change.
 It is also possible that the festival could be online or follow a live/online hybrid model.

-Note: If the festival has an online component, accepted films that have dialogue will need to provide a Closed Captions file such as an SRT file.
+Accepted films that have dialogue will need to provide a Closed Captions file such as an SRT file.